-- All shirts must be a short- or long-sleeve navy or white with collars. - Students may also wear solid colored sweaters, vests or AJB sweatshirts spirit wear. - Undershirts (t-shirts worn under uniform shirts) must be white or navy and must fit appropriately under the uniform shirts.
-Undershirts must not have longer sleeves than uniform shirts.
+- Grades K-5: All shirts must be a short- or long-sleeve gray or maroon polo. - Grades K-5: Students may also wear solid, gray, or maroon sweaters and vests or Aspire spirit wear. - Grades 6-8: All shirts must be a gray, white, or black polo. - Grades 6-8: Students may also wear black or gray blazers, black, or gray cardigans (sweaters), or black or gray vests with uniform shirt. - Undershirts (t-shirts worn under uniform shirts) must be solid black, gray, or white and must fit appropriately under the uniform shirts.
+Undershirts must not have longer sleeves than uniform shirts. - Shirts must be tucked neatly into bottoms.